 Another American blog, Sammy D Vintage is not only inspiring but a really informative vintage blog.
 I look to the blog for advice on caring for fashion and how to wear it in an accessible way.
 I found this site when she shared a 1990s vintage fashion blog written by moi, and I have avidly followed it ever since.
 With posts like 21 Reasons to wear 1940s vintage – what’s not to love?

 My Vintage Vogue is an archive of vintage fashion so a must read website for all vintage fashion fans.
 They share original photos from the early 20th century which educate without words.

 I have been a fan of Gemma, aka Retro Chick, for years.
 She writes about her life in a way that makes me want to drive up to Norfolk and join her!
 Her posts are a mixture of lifestyle, vintage fashion reviews with some really inspiring features such as promoting better sizing in women’s clothing as well as advocating all the great vintage events in Norwich.

 Vintage Gal is pretty new to me.I love all the fashion and crafting with a 1930s feel that the blog is full of – think articles sharing her dressmaking following vintage patterns (serious sewing envy!), 1930s fashion and reviews of vintage events across the UK.

 I want you all to go and read this blog.
-Written by Jessica, she has recently announced that she is retiring the blog after a life changing event but the content will stay alive thankfully.
-She has over a 1000 posts sharing her authentic vintage look which are so inspiring as is she.
+Written by Jessica, she has recently announced that she is retiring from the blog after a life-changing event but the content will stay alive thankfully.
+She has over 1000 posts sharing her authentic vintage look which is so inspiring as is she.

 Happy Reading all these vintage blogs!